 A lung adenocarcinoma is a type of lung cancer that begins in the glandular cells of the lungs.
 These cells create and release fluids such as mucus.
 About

-The two other main types of lung cancer are squamous cell carcinoma and large cell carcinoma.
+The two other main types of non-small cell lung cancer are squamous cell lung carcinoma and large cell carcinoma.
 The majority of cancers that begin in the breast, pancreas, and prostate also are adenocarcinomas.

 Women may be more at risk than men for this type of lung disease.
-Also, younger lung cancer patients are more likely to have non-small cell adenocarcinoma, compared with other forms of lung cancer.
+Also, younger people with lung cancer are more likely to have non-small cell adenocarcinoma than other forms of lung cancer.

 Non-small cell adenocarcinoma tends to form in the cells along the outer part of the lungs.
 In the pre-cancerous stage, cells undergo genetic changes that cause the abnormal cells to grow faster.

 Further genetic alterations may lead to changes that help the cancer cells grow and form a mass or tumor.
 Cells that make up a lung cancer tumor can break off and spread to other parts of the body.

 Early on, a person with non-small cell lung cancer may not experience symptoms.
 Once symptoms appear, they usually include a cough that doesn’t go away.
 It can also cause chest pain when taking a deep breath, coughing, or laughing.